Christopher Larkin (actor): Early life

-Larkin was born in Daegu, South Korea.
-At four months old, he was adopted by Elaine and Peter Larkin.
+Larkin was adopted by his parents Elaine and Peter Larkin during his childhood.
 He grew up in Hebron, Connecticut, US, and his upbringing was rich with his father's Irish culture.
 Christopher was a competitive Irish step-dancer throughout his youth – nationally ranked – and cites his first dream as wanting to be "the Asian American lead on Riverdance."
 He began acting in his middle school's drama program, and obtained his first professional role in 2000 as the lead in Hallmark Hall of Fame's Flamingo Rising.
 He also began playing guitar after being gifted one by his grandfather.

 After graduating from both RHAM High School and the Greater Hartford Academy of the Arts in 2005, Larkin attended Fordham University's campus at Lincoln Center in New York City.
 He made his off-Broadway debut in his sophomore year of college and took off the fall semester of his senior year to play the title character in Steppenwolf Theatre Company's production of Kafka on the Shore in Chicago, Illinois.
 Larkin graduated with his theater degree in 2009 and moved to LA in 2012 in hopes of finding more acting opportunities.